Why do yogis go barefoot?

 When you lace up these shoes, you’re depriving yourself of a part of your foot’s surface area and natural foundation.
 You lose stability.
 That’s why you're much more secure barefoot.

-A woman in barefoot Ahinsa shoes standing on her tiptoes.
+A woman in barefoot Ahinsa shoes standing on stones

 More surface area = More stability